Dynamical systems on torus related to general Heun equations: phase-lock areas and constriction breaking: Dynamical systems on torus

 \begin{proof} Consider an arbitrary family of dynamical systems depending on parameters $(B,A)$ and depending strictly monotonously on $B$.
-It their Poincar\'e maps are M\"obius, then each constriction of a phase-lock area (if any) always corresponds to a dynamical system with trivial Poincar\'e map, as in \cite[proposition 2.2]{glutsyuk2014adjacency}.
-The proof of this fact presented in \cite[p.275]{buchstaber2017monodromy} for family (\ref{jos0}) remains valid in full generality.
+Then each constriction of a phase-lock area (if any) always corresponds to a dynamical system with trivial Poincar\'e map, see \cite[proposition 2.2]{glutsyuk2014adjacency}.
+Though this proposition was stated in a special case, it remains valid in full generality together with its proof.
 This together with Theorem \ref{montr} implies that if $\delta\neq0$, then there are no constrictions with $A\neq0$. \end{proof}

+Consider the phase-lock area portrait of family (\ref{dyn3}) in the $(B,D)$-plane, see Fig. 3 for $\omega=1$.
 Despite the fact that the constrictions are broken down for $\delta>0$, the growth line of the phase-lock areas remains.
-The location of the growth points is determined by condition~\eqref{montriv}.
-Let us also demonstrate that the location of the growth points can be computed in another way,
+This is the line $\{ A=D=0\}$.
+The location of the growth points on this line is determined by the condition~\eqref{montriv}.
+Let us also demonstrate that the location of the growth points can be computed in another way.

 \begin{theorem} Consider the family of systems~\eqref{dyn3} with $A=D=0$ $B>1$.
-Then the monodromy $M$ of the corresponding linear system is trivial, if and only if
+Then the monodromy $M$ of the corresponding linear system is trivial if and only if

 \end{theorem}

 \begin{proof}

 Consider the system with $A=0$ and $D=0$,